Tracking antibiotic consumption within a country is an important component of a national action plan.

 - Point prevalence data on antibiotic consumption collected at health care or farm level

-Many countries have a national mechanism to track antibiotic production or import, but when such systems are lacking, drug wholesalers become a vital source of information on consumption.
+There are national mechanisms to track antibiotic production or import, but when such systems are lacking, drug wholesalers become a vital source of information on consumption.
 Often wholesalers are the only legal entity authorized to import antibiotics.
-Precise estimates on the quantity of antibiotics in circulation can be challenging to obtain as it is difficult to capture data on antibiotics entering the country through illegal routes .
+Precise estimates on the quantity of antibiotics in circulation can be challenging to obtain as it is difficult to capture data on antibiotics entering the country through informal or illegal routes.

 For information on how to measure antibiotic consumption in health care, community and in the animal sector, see MEASURE: Consumption.
 How to examine if the correct antibiotic is used for the correct indication is described in MEASURE: Appropriate use.